Housing First

 Homelessness is not a substance abuse, employment, mental health, or motivational issue, but a housing issue.
 The Housing First approach acknowledges that in order to improve on these other aspects, one needs housing first.

-What does a Housing First program look like?
+What does a Housing First program look Picture3like?

 Shelter Diversion: